March 28, 2023

 Two Canadian Citizens Convicted of Stealing BTC via Twitter Fraud

-Karanjit Singh Khatkar andJagroop Singh Khatkar was sentenced to 24 months in federal prison, followed by release for three years in prison for conspiracy to commit electronic fraud and money laundering through BTC.
+Karanjit Singh Khatkar andJagroop Singh Khatkar was sentenced to 24 months in federal prison followed by three years of supervised release for conspiracy to commit wire fraud and money laundering through BTC.

-According to a US Department of Justice press release,the defendants posed as representatives of the customer service department of the HitBTC cryptocurrency exchange.
-In October 2017, scammers used the Twitter @HitBTCAssist social network account to impersonate exchange employees.
+According to a press release from the US Department of Justice,The defendants posed as representatives of the customer service department of the HitBTC cryptocurrency exchange.
+In October 2017, scammers used the Twitter social networking account @HitBTCAssist to impersonate exchange employees.

 They forced one of the users to translate 23.2 BTC from HitBTC wallet to the Karandjit Hatkar wallet on the Kraken exchange.
 Fraudsters also convinced an Oregon resident to give them information that could be used to hack into his accounts, including email, as well as information about an account on the exchange.